ImRohan01/Automated-TOH/README.md

-# Autoimated-TOH
+# Automated-TOH
-A Python program to automate the Tower of Hanoi on an android device using python-adb library
+A Python program to automate the Tower of Hanoi on an android device using python-adb library.